oss-slu/esp/server/README.md

    ### On Windows

-   The first time you want to run this code, you will need to: 3.
-Install Git Bash (if not already installed) and in VS code open the terminal of type Git Bash 4.
-Create a virtual environment: <code>py -m venv venv</code> 5.
-Activate virtual environment:
+   The first time you want to run this code, you will need to:

+   1. Install Git Bash (if not already installed) and in VS code open the terminal of type Git Bash
+   2. Create a virtual environment: <code>py -m venv venv</code>
+   3. Install dependencies into the virtual environment: <code>pip install -r requirements.txt</code>

+   On all subsequent runs, you will need to:

+   1. Activate virtual environment:
       - On Windows: <code>source venv/Scripts/activate</code>

-   6. Install dependencies into the virtual environment: <code>pip install -r requirements.txt</code>

-   On all subsequent runs, you will need to: 7.
-Activate virtual environment:

-   - On Windows: <code>source venv/Scripts/activate</code>

-   8. Run the development server:
+   2. Run the development server:
       - On Windows: <code>bash run_dev_server.sh</code>